SOLIDWORKS PDM in the Cloud

 Office: Main office location, where most users work from

 User at home: This category has been growing significantly, more and more users are working from home today.

 Site to site VPN: Permanent connection between the cloud hosted server and your office.
 IT encrypts this connection between the two locations.
 It is much more robust and faster than regular remote access.
 Typically, it is setup as an IPsec connection.

 VPN: Secure connection between user machines and their office server.

-PDM Replication: Please click here for more information on SOLIDWORKS PDM Archive replication.
+PDM Replication: Access the SOLIDWORKS help site for more information on SOLIDWORKS PDM Archive replication.

 If needed, you can create a direct connection between end users and the cloud hosted server.
 This is usually dictated by the current customer situation and is influenced by many different factors.
 Please reach out to InFlow or your account manager with any questions.